RyanDaDeng/laravel-api-module-generator/readme.md

 ## About Code Structure

+I try to make the structure as flexible as possible, there are many extensions can be added.

+You can check laravel-file-generator project to create your own structure if you want.

+#### routes.php

+It's not connected with Laravel, it's just a sample file, you can copy/paste over to your root routes file.
+Delete it if not needed.

 #### Repository-Service Pattern vs Laravel Eloquent
 There is a debate regarding the repository-service pattern in laravel...well, after reading bunch of blogs, articles and my years' experience, I can surely tell you Laravel is not designed for using PURE repository-service pattern like Java/Spring.